-We've already created category HomePage Clickability in the previous lesson, so we can skip this step.
+We've already created the category HomePage Clickability in the previous lesson, so we can skip this step.

-Now we have to create 14 (Navbar link 1, NewsFeed link 2, etc.) event for 3 labels (Navbar, NewsFeed, Footer) from the list above.
+Now we have to create 14 (Navbar link 1, NewsFeed link 2, etc.) events for three labels (Navbar, NewsFeed, Footer) from the list above.

 Step 4 - creating conditions for the events triggers

-We'll use that IDs to create conditions, which we'll later use as triggers for the events.
+We'll use those IDs to create some conditions, which we'll later use as triggers for the events.

-Go to brandflow.net/app/automation/condition and create 14 conditions according to a following pattern:
+Go to brandflow.net/app/automation/condition and create 14 conditions according to the following pattern:

 Condition name :

 Navbar Link 1 condition